 This opportunity is amazing experience for anyone who wants to go into Law or Counselling once they have graduated.

-You'll gain experience working with offenders, as well as learning how to help and support individuals, improve your communication and listening skills, and learn more about how the criminal justice system works.
+You'll gain experience working with those convicted of sexual offences who have been through the prison system, as well as learning how to help and support individuals, improve your communication and listening skills, and learn more about how the criminal justice system works.